-Q-nodes are simple circles, so they have only one embedding.
+As described in [2], SPQR-trees can be used to represent all combinatorial embeddings of a biconnected planar graph.
+This is done by choosing embeddings for the skeletons of the nodes in the tree.
+The skeletons of S- and Q-nodes are simple cycles, so they have only one embedding.
 The skeletons of R-nodes are always triconnected graphs.
-In most publications, combinatorial embeddings are defined in such a way, that only one combinatorial embedding for a triconnected planar graph exists.
-Our definition distinguishes between two combinatorial embeddings which are mirror-images of each other (the order of the edges around each node in clockwise order is reversed in the second drawing).
-When the skeleton of a P-node has k edges, there are (k - 1)! different embeddings of its skeleton.
+In most publications, combinatorial embeddings are defined in such a way, that only one combinatorial embedding for a triconnected planar graph exists (note that a combinatorial embedding does not fix the outer face of a drawing which realizes the embedding).
+Our definition distinguishes between two combinatorial embeddings which are mirror-images of each other (the order of the edges around each node in clockwise order is reversed in the second embedding).
+When the skeleton of a P-node has k edges, there are (k-1)!different embeddings of its skeleton.

 Every combinatorial embedding of the original graph defines a unique combinatorial embedding for each skeleton of a node in the SPQR-tree.
 Conversely, when we define an embedding for each skeleton of a node in the SPQR-tree, we define a unique embedding for the original graph.
 The reason for this fact is that each skeleton is a simplified version of the original graph where the split components of some split pair are replaced by single edges.
-Thus, if the SPQR-tree of G has r R-nodes and the P-nodes P_1 to P_k where the skeleton of P_i has L_i edges, than the number of combinatorial embeddings of G is exactly
+Thus, if the SPQR-tree of G has r R-nodes and the P-nodes $P_1$ to $P_k$ where the skeleton of $P_i$ has $L_i$ edges, than the number of combinatorial embeddings of G is exactly